Monitoring edge-geodetic sets in graphs: Relation to feedback edge set number

 A feedback edge set of a graph $G$ is a set of edges which when removed from $G$ leaves a forest.
 The smallest size of such a feedback edge set of $G$ is denoted by $\fes(G)$ and is sometimes called the \emph{cyclomatic number} of $G$.

 We next introduce the following terminology from \cite{r11}.
 A vertex is a \emph{core vertex} if it has degree at least~3.
 A path with all internal vertices of degree~2 and whose end-vertices are core vertices is called a \emph{core path}.
 Do note that we allow the two end-vertices to be equal, but that every other vertex must be distinct.
 A core path that is a cycle (that is, both end-vertices are equal) is a \emph{core cycle}.
 For the sake of distinction, a core path that is not a core cycle is called a \emph{proper core path}.
 We say that a (non-empty) path from a core vertex $u$ to a leaf $v$ is a \textit{leg} of $u$ if all internal vertices of the path have degree~2 ($u$ is not considered to be a part of the leg).
 The \emph{base graph} of a graph $G$ is the graph of minimum degree~2 obtained from $G$ by iteratively removing vertices of degree~1.
-A \emph{hanging tree} is a connected subtree of $G$ which is the union of some legs removed from $G$ during the process of creating the base graph $G_b$ of $G$.
+A \emph{hanging tree} is a connected subtree of $G$ which is the union of some legs removed from $G$ during the process of creating the base graph $G_b$ of $G$, together with the single vertex of the base graph to which the last removed vertices were adjacent.
 Thus, $G$ can be decomposed into its base graph and a set of maximal hanging trees.
 The root of such a maximal hanging tree $T$ is the vertex common to $T$ and $G$.

 See Figure~\ref{fig:examplegraph} for a graph whose core vertices are in red.
-It has two hanging trees, three core cycles, three proper core paths of length~4, and five proper core paths of length~1.
+It has two hanging trees, three core cycles, four proper core paths of length~4, and six proper core paths of length~1.

 Based on the aforementioned, we have the following lemma. \begin{lemma}[\cite{r11,r12}] Let $G$ be a graph with $\fes(G) = k \geq 2$.
 The base graph of $G$ has at most $2k$ - $2$ core vertices, that are joined by at most $3k$ - $3$ edge-disjoint core paths.
 Equivalently, $G$ can be obtained from a multigraph $H$ of order at most $2k-2$ and size at most $3k-3$ by subdividing its edges an arbitrary number of times and iteratively adding degree~1 vertices. \end{lemma}